chaddro/EasyPopulate-4.0/README.txt

 	   unique within the store as linked products have not been tested.

 2) v_products_option_type
-	a) this is the type of attribute you want to create and must be a number between 0 - 5 (for a default store or the number associated with your added software) and are defined as follows:
+	a) this is the type of attribute you want to create and should be a number between 0 - 5 (for a default store or the number associated with your added software) and are defined as follows:
 		0 - Drop Down Box
 		1 - Text Box